jmfriedt/passive_radar/README.md

 <img src="dual_rtl_sdr.png">

-In case multiple azimuths are considered, the dataflow must *never* between acquisitions or a random delay from the USB bus will be introduced from one acquisition to the next.
+In case multiple azimuths are considered, the dataflow must *never* stop between acquisitions or a random delay from the USB bus will be introduced from one acquisition to the next.
 The 0MQ Publish/Subscribe mechanism allows for continuously running the RTL-SDR stream while connecting the subscribe source to a file only when the new azimuth has stabilized.